Apios americana: Domestication

 The American groundnut is generally considered to be an undomesticated crop.
 In her 1939 description of the Native American use of American groundnut, Gretchen Beardsley states that several historical sources describe the "cultivation" of American groundnut by indigenous peoples.
 She dismisses the ambiguous term "cultivation" as perhaps referring to the transplantation of tubers near a settlement.
 She quotes the historical author Waugh on this subject of cultivation: "sometimes planted in suitable locations, though they are not, strictly speaking, cultivated."
 Subsequent authors on the American groundnut have followed Beardsley's interpretation of "cultivation" when referring to the early use by Indigenous peoples of American groundnut.
 However, recent evidence suggests that North American indigenous peoples likely intervened significantly as cultivators of the native plants of the region, in a manner similar to contemporary Western permaculture practices.
 So, from a permacultural perspective, Native Americans may well have "cultivated" the groundnut.
-Evidence suggests it was cultivated by the Shawnee tribe with corn and squash in a method known as three sisters gardening.
+Evidence suggests the Shawnee tribe cultivated it with corn and squash in a method known as three sisters gardening.
 Apios would provide nitrogen for the heavy-feeding squash.

-In 1985, Dr. William J. Blackmon, Dr. Berthal D. Reynolds, and their colleagues at Louisiana State University in Baton Rouge, Louisiana, began a program of deliberate domestication of American groundnut.
+In 1985, Dr. William J. Blackmon, Dr. Berthal D. Reynolds, and their colleagues at Louisiana State University in Baton Rouge, Louisiana, began a program of deliberate de novo domestication of American groundnut.
 Their primary goal was to develop an American groundnut that can produce a significant yield in a single season.
 Early trials identified LA85-034 as a promising cultivar, with "elongate tubers of uniform, medium size with light brown skin and little extra rhizomatous material".
 By 1988, they had collected wild seeds and tubers from 210 plants found in 19 states, although the bulk of their selections came from the state of Louisiana.
 From these wild materials, and a small number of single crosses, they rigorously selected for plants that met their primary breeding goals of larger tuber size, denser tuber set, single season production, and productivity in untrellised cultivation.
 The American groundnut domestication program at Louisiana State University continued in various forms until the mid-1990s.
 Cultivars from this program can still occasionally be found available from small seed companies.